melvn/site/about.md

 comments: false
 ---

-Hi, I'm **Melvin Goxhaj** — a Computer Science student at Swinburne University of Technology, majoring in Artificial Intelligence, and currently working as a Data Steward / Analyst at ANZ in Melbourne.
-My focus is on building reliable machine learning systems, data pipelines, and tools that can be used in production environments.
+Hi, I'm **Melvin Goxhaj** — a Computer Science graduate from Swinburne University of Technology, with a major in Artificial Intelligence, and currently working as a Data Steward / Analyst at ANZ in Melbourne.
+My focus is on building reliable machine learning systems and models that can be used in production environments for a real world impact.

-I've had the chance to design and deploy ML applications that serve over 1,000 users, including [StopOdds.com](https://github.com/{{ site.author.github }}/StopOdds), an end-to-end MLOps project where I built inference services with FastAPI, set up CI/CD pipelines, added monitoring, and automated retraining.
-I've also explored smart contract security with LLMs, real estate price prediction, and deep learning image classification.
-Most of my work emphasizes reproducibility, data quality, and making sure systems can be trusted in real-world settings.
+I've had the chance to design and deploy ML applications that has served thousands of users, including [StopOdds.com](https://github.com/{{ site.author.github }}/StopOdds), an end-to-end ML project where I built inference services with FastAPI, set up CI/CD pipelines, added monitoring, and automated retraining.
+I've also explored smart contract security with LLMs, real estate price prediction, and deep learning image classification throughout my time as a student.
+Most of my work emphasizes simplicity, data quality, and making sure systems can be trusted in real-world settings.

-Right now, I'm especially interested in **MLOps**, **anomaly detection**, and **data validation**.
-My main tools are Python, scikit-learn, XGBoost, Pandas, and Docker, but I'm always experimenting with new ways to bridge research and production.
+Right now, I'm especially interested in reasoning and frontier models.
+I'm always experimenting with new ways to bridge research and production.

 ## Projects